Left Arrow Overview

 7. Photography consent 📸

 Most clients don’t want pictures taken of them without their permission.
-Logically, practitioners should always obtain permission from their clients before taking before-and-after photos.

 8. Liability waiver📝

 The thing with Botox is that when the procedure goes wrong, it can have catastrophic consequences for both the client and you.
 That’s exactly why you need a liability waiver as your shield.
-A liability waiver differs from an informed consent, though they are often used together for procedures like Botox.
+A liability waiver differs from an informed consent, though they’re often used together for procedures like Botox.

 A liability waiver is a legal document that protects the practitioner and the clinic from being liable for certain outcomes of the treatment.
-Here is how it works:

 • Legal protection: It legally protects the practitioner and reduces the chances of a client suing for outcomes that were clearly outlined as potential risks.